Skip Ribbon Commands

 Does acupuncture hurt?

 People experience acupuncture differently.
-Most feel only minimal pain as the needles are placed; others feel no pain.
+Most feel only minimal pain as the needles are inserted; others feel no pain.
 Once the needles are in position, they should not be painful.
-If a needle is causing discomfort, let the doctor know and he or she will make adjustments to the needle.
+If a needle is causing discomfort, let the doctor know and he or she will adjust the needle.

-After the needles are placed, you may feel tingling, warmth, dull ache, numbness or heaviness, either locally or in a part of the body that is distant from the needle.
+After the needles are inserted, you may feel tingling, warmth, dull ache, numbness or heaviness, either locally or in a part of the body that is distant from the needle.
 The acupuncture needles are sometimes connected to an electrical stimulator, which should cause a comfortable tapping or buzzing sensation.
-Some people notice a generalised feeling of relaxation or well-being.
+Some people may notice a generalized feeling of relaxation or well-being.

 What are the chances that acupuncture can help me?